kadirahq/mantra/spec/b.appendix.md

 Inside this JavaScript file, we've a default export which is a function.
 Meteor methods are defined inside that function.

-When naming methods inside the `posts.js`, always prefix the method name with "posts.".
-Then it's easy to refer them from the client.
+When naming methods inside the `posts.js`, always prefix the method name.
+That prefix is the name of the file with a dot(.).

+In our case, prefix is `posts.`

 For an example, here are some methods inside the `posts.js`: